Rail unions sue over rule blocking engineers with DUIs

-NEWARK, N.J.
-(AP) — Two railroad unions have filed suit against New Jersey over a law that forbids engineers from operating trains if they have had their motor vehicle driver’s license revoked or suspended for drunken driving.
+TRENTON, N.J.
+(AP) — Two national railroad unions sued New Jersey on Monday over a law that forbids engineers from operating trains if they have had their motor vehicle driver’s license revoked or suspended for drunken driving.

-The law was passed over the summer in the wake of revelations that a New Jersey Transit engineer was operating commuter trains despite losing his license to drive a car for 10 years for repeated drunken driving.
+The federal lawsuit, filed in Trenton, said federal railroad laws already cover such circumstances and the state law is unnecessary.

-The lawsuit was filed Monday in federal court in Trenton and claims the issue is already covered under federal railroad laws.
+The complaint was brought by the Brotherhood of Locomotive Engineers and Trainmen and the Sheet Metal, Air, Rail and Transportation Workers-Transportation Division.
+It asks the court to declare the federal law pre-empts the state law.

-The unions say the state law is unnecessary.
-They’re asking the court to declare it is pre-empted by the federal law.
+The New Jersey Legislature passed the law last summer in the wake of revelations that a New Jersey Transit engineer had been operating commuter trains despite losing his license to drive a car for 10 years for repeated drunken driving.

 Most Read Stories